hande-qmc/hande/documentation/manual/prereq.rst

     manager.
-This is only required for the FCI functionality in HANDE; the performance of the QMC algorithms do not depend upon the quality of the LAPACK and BLAS libraries used. lua 5.2
+This is only required for the FCI functionality in HANDE; the performance of the QMC algorithms do not depend upon the quality of the LAPACK and BLAS libraries used. lua 5.3
     Lua (available from http://www.lua.org) is required.
 HANDE links to the lua library, which is used for parsing the input file.
 No performance critical code is written in lua.

     .. note::

-        The version of the AOTUS library included with HANDE is only compatible with lua 5.2.
-Later versions of AOTUS, which HANDE should also work with, support lua 5.3 (but not 5.2 due to API changes).
+        A different version of the AOTUS library (which is included with HANDE) is needed to use lua 5.2 due to API changes.
+This is also provided with HANDE (in the lib/aotus-5.2 directory).
+To use it, set the variable lua_52 to any non-empty value in the config file.

 MPI (parallel compilation only)
     MPI 2 is required.
 We have used a variety of implementations (including OpenMPI and